Asterisk007/prse/README.md

 Note to new users:
 * Basic knowledge of Linux is necessary to use this program.
 - I recommend checking out a few tutorials for how to use a Linux shell.
-If you are running Windows 10, Microsoft has been developing the Windows Subsystem for Linux for quite some time now, and this virtual environment is what I have been using to develop PRSE.
+If you are running Windows 10, Microsoft has been developing the Windows Subsystem for Linux for quite some time now, and this virtual environment is what I initially used to develop PRSE.
 It gives you access to a complete Linux terminal emulator, which will allow you to build and run the PRSE compiler.
-- The PRSE compiler has thus far only been tested on Ubuntu Linux.
-Windows support may or may not come sometime in the future.
+- The PRSE compiler has thus far only been tested on Ubuntu and Manjaro Linux. ~~Windows support may or may not come sometime in the future.~~ Windows is not supported for the time being.